-Aberystwyth, meaning the mouth of the river Ystwyth, and commonly and colloquially known simply as ‘Aber’, sits smack bang in the middle of the rugged Ceredigion coastline, making it a cracking short break destination.
+Aberystwyth, meaning the mouth of the river Ystwyth, and commonly and colloquially known simply as ‘Aber’.
+It sits smack bang in the middle of the rugged Ceredigion coastline, making it a cracking short break destination.
 Located comfortably equidistant to the cathedral city of St Davids in Pembrokeshire and the surfers’ haven of Aberdaron at the Western tip of the Llŷn Peninsula, it’s the obvious base to tour the 180 mile Coastal Way.

 At the top of Constitution Hill, at the north end of the prom, you’ll find the world’s largest Camera Obscura, which provides a bird’s eye view of more than 1000 square miles, in a 360 degree sweep around Aberystwyth.
 The Camera Obscura is accessible via the Aberystwyth Cliff Railway.
-The longest cliff railway in Britain is a treat for all ages and offers superb views of the town, particularly the promenade’s famed starling murmurations, so keep your cameras handy.
+The longest cliff railway in Britain is a treat for all ages and offers superb views of the town, particularly the promenade’s famed autumn and winter starling murmurations, so keep your cameras handy.

 Where to stay?